briangor/fullstack-ml/README.md

-# fullstack-ml
+# Movie Recommendation
-A fullstack application with ML implementation.
+A fullstack movie recommendation application with ML implementation.